Minimum Fundraising Requirements

 In order to participate in the Healing Cycle, a rider must raise a minimum amount of donations.
 The route you choose to ride will determine the level of fundraising required.
-The minimum requirements for each route are as follows:

 The Healing Cycle has a firm fundraising policy.
 If you are unable to make the minimum fundraising level for the distance you have chosen you can drop down to a shorter distance that has a lower fundraising requirement.
 If you sign up within a team, team members cannot compensate for each other if one cyclist falls short in their fundraising.
 Every cyclist must raise their own required minimum amount.